 Emulate mobile mode on BrowserStack or Google Chrome.

 The options above are only suitable for desktop devices.
-If you wish to report feedback on mobile devices and are having issues with the screenshot, you could consider emulating your devices by using our BrowserStack integration or by simulating mobile devices with Device Mode on Google Chrome.
+If you wish to report feedback on mobile devices and are having issues with the screenshot, consider emulating your devices using our BrowserStack integration or simulating mobile devices with Device Mode on Google Chrome.

 Upload a local screenshot

-The below image highlights where you can attach any type of file to your feedback form including video files.
+The below image highlights where you can attach any file to your feedback form, including video files.

-This works really well for mobile phones as your screenshots will be saved locally in your photo library and you can upload them directly from there.
+This works well for mobile phones as your screenshots will be saved locally in your photo library, and you can upload them directly from there.